-This review covers The Services delivered during the previous operating year, which was January 1, 2023, through and including December 31, 2023.
+This review covers the IANA Numbering Services delivered during the previous operating year, which was January 1, 2024, through and including December 31, 2024.

 Community Input

-The RC sought Internet number community input on the Services SLA performance through a 30-day public comment period following the posting of the review matrix via email to iana-performance@nro.net.
+The RC sought Number Community input on the SLA performance through a 30-day public comment period following the posting of the review matrix via email to iana-performance@nro.net.
 Notice of the 30-day comment period was also posted publicly on the NRO Website and announced on all five RIR announcement email lists:

 AFRINIC: announce@afrinic.net